Orange066/EndmemberNet/software/README.md

 # Software
 We provide the software in the 'software' directory.
-Please download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
+Please download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) , the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692) or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet and software from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model).
 Then, you can 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet.

 ```
 camera/